Updated: Feb 10

 How much do you know about Japanese rice??

 When I say Japanese rice I am referring to sticky sushi rice.
 If you go to a Japanese supermarket, probably 95% of what you find there is the sushi rice kind.

 That's the topic of this blog!

-In the video on YouTube, I’ll be showing any other rice related topic such as
+In the video on YouTube, I’ll be answering other rice related topic such as:

 how to store the rice?